7 Tips to Boost Sales of your Shopify Store 2022

 Keep in mind you don’t send too many emails to your customers as they will end up staying in their spam folders.
 Using the right email strategy will ensure higher conversion rates on your Shopify store.

 A great e-commerce marketing strategy isn’t completed without a strong social media presence.
-For new as well as existing e-commerce brands, social media platforms like Facebook, Instagram, Pinterest, Twitter, and more act as a powerful marketing tools.
+For new as well as existing e-commerce brands, social media platforms like Facebook, Instagram, Pinterest, Twitter, and more act as powerful marketing tool.

 In the coming years, its global user base is expected to reach around 1.5 billion.
 Thus, you need to work on building and creating a strong user base such that you reach your prospective customers.